RBC Touring & Showcase Program 2023

-12 emerging musicians (4 Indigenous, 4 Black Artists) will be selected to learn from music professionals MJ Dandeneau, Grace Hrabi and Alex Sannie about showcasing & touring, and record a live showcase opportunity presented to 20+ presenters (buyers).
+6 emerging musicians (preference given to Indigenous artists & equity-seeking artists to at least 50% of spots) will be selected to learn from music professionals about showcasing & touring and performing a live showcase opportunity presented to 20+ presenters (buyers).

-Participants will have the opportunity to develop lasting relationships with some fabulous mentors and learn many of the skills needed to further your growth as musicians (becoming future 🤩stars).
-This program is FREE (valued at $1000 per participant – lucky you) for musicians, in the early stages of their career, that have never showcased before.
+Participants will have the opportunity to develop lasting relationships with fabulous mentors and learn many skills needed to further their growth as musicians (becoming future 🤩stars).
+This program is FREE (valued at $1000 per participant – lucky you) for musicians in the early stages of their careers, that have never showcased before.
 This program will help musicians get ready for professional provincial, national & international showcasing and touring starting right here in Manitoba!

 During the mentorship musicians will learn about: